interface-ui/interface-ui/docs/langs/en/guide/install.md

-# Installation
+# Installation & Usage

-This section explains how to properly install and use an Fusion Ui.
+ how to properly install and use an Fusion Ui.

 ## Install Package